neftjs/neft/validators/min.coffee.md

 min
 ===

-Determines the minimum range from number.
+Determines the minimum range for number.

 *value* can be greater or equal maximum.